walid-mashal/eu-cookie-consent/README.md

                 color:white;
                 font-size:14px;
             }
       ```

-Don't forget to provide a different name to the cookie instead of `sitename-cookies-consent-cookie` to avoid conflict with other website cookies.
+Note: Don't forget to provide a different name to the cookie instead of `sitename-cookies-consent-cookie` to avoid conflict with other website cookies.